SamueleBerlusconi/Zipper/README.md

 # Zipper
 Implementation of the ZIP standard for storing (without compression) multiple attachments directly from Server code in ServiceNow.

+The structure is implemented using the following documentations: [The structure of a PKZip file](https://users.cs.jmu.edu/buchhofp/forensics/formats/pkzip.html#datadescriptor)

 # How to install
 Create two new Script Includes, and copy-paste the JS files in this repository:
 - CRC32: Copy the content of the CRC32.js file